kyle782/Eventile/GitHubPages/PROJECTPLAN.md

 ## Basic Features

 **_User Profile Stores Information_** <br>
-  Users of EvenTile can sign up for a profile where they will be asked to provide their interests in terms of event categories.
-Such categories are decided depending on the APIs of the various event platforms that EvenTile will be pulling from.
+  Users of Eventile can sign up for a profile where they will be asked to provide their interests in terms of event categories.
+Such categories are decided depending on the APIs of the various event platforms that Eventile will be pulling from.
 Examples are concerts, seminars, parties, etc.

 **_Suggested events_** <br>
   Based on themes either manually entered by the user or taken from the events themselves, Eventile notifies the user of events they may prefer.
-User profile information like this is stored in our database and the themes to categorize events come with the events found by API calls to Eventbrite, Ticketmaster, or Eventful.
+User profile information like this is stored in our database and the themes to categorize events come with the events found by API calls to EventBrite, Ticketmaster, or Eventful.

 **_Event Searching_** <br>
   When searching for a particular event Eventile's, event searching runs through multiple different databases of events in sequence.
 Eventile will make API calls first to Eventbrite, then to Ticketmaster then to Eventful in sequence to call to find the best match to whatever the user is searching for.